 CE scoped by this Standard is to comply with the applicable technology-specific Part(s) of this Standard.

 2 SCOPE

-- 2.1 This Standard applies to CE that is designed or intended for use in connection with- - (a) a PMTS and is an addressable device; or - (b) a Satellite Service and is an addressable device;
+- 2.1 This Standard applies to Customer Equipment (CE) that is designed or intended for connection to- - (a) a PMTS and is an addressable device; or - (b) a Satellite Service and is an addressable device;

 or both.